tfatykhov/WinkRedNode/Flows/Bluemix/README.md

 		,"foscam" : ["FosCam1"]<br>
 	}<br>
 in this case first line - "Nest Camera" is a nestcam name from my Wink App, and obviously it will save images from itself when it will detect motion.<br>
 Second line: "Basement Sensor" is a motion sensor name from my Wink App.
-It will activate foscam camera BasementCam as I defined it in same bluemix-settings.js [check this insructions](README.md#8212015).<br>
+It will activate foscam camera BasementCam as I defined it in same bluemix-settings.js [check these insructions](README.md#8212015).<br>
 third line: "Living room sensor" is motion sensor name from my Wink App.
 "Nest Camera" is my nestcam name from Wink App.
 FosCam1 is my foscam camera name as I defined it in bluemix-settings.js<br>
 and finally last line - if you have Foscam Fi89X camera models they also can report motion to node-red app as a motion sensor.
 Due to limitations they all report motion as one sensor which has name "foscam".
 In the last lane of the configuration I am defining that if motion comes from any Foscam F89X camera - save snapshot from camera "FosCam1"<br>